MidnattLantern/ALI_project_3/README.md

 Unsolved bugs:
 ------
-- None.
+- There are no discovered bugs for ver 1.0

 Solved bugs:
 ------
-- The mathematical programs can be run more than once for each runtime.
+- The mathematical programs (4 and 6) can be run more than once for each runtime.
 - The input library will be reset rather than appended for each run.
-- The mathematical programs will no longer be run twice in a row.
+- The mathematical programs (4 and 6) will no longer be run twice in a row.

 Deployment:
 ======
 - The code was deployed on Heroku and stored on GitHub.
 - Live link: https://my-math-pilot-4e8514124918.herokuapp.com

+Developed by Alma Isaksson ('AlI' or 'midnatt lantern') October 2023